Deep Purple in Rock: Side one

 "Speed King" developed from a bass riff written by Glover at Hanwell, in an attempt to emulate Jimi Hendrix's "Fire".
 Gillan wrote the lyrics by taking phrases of old rock 'n' roll songs by Little Richard.
 It was originally known as "Kneel and Pray" and developed as a live piece for several months before recording.
 The first studio take of the song featured Lord playing piano instead of organ, which was later released as a B-side in Holland.
 The final take used on the album was recorded in January 1970; it opens with an untitled instrumental known as "Woffle", recorded in November 1969.

 "Bloodsucker" was recorded at De Lane Lea Studios and finished at Abbey Road Studios.
 Paice enjoyed playing on the track.
 The song would be re-recorded 28 years later, with Steve Morse on guitar, and retitled "Bludsucker" for Deep Purple's 1998 album Abandon.

 "Child in Time" was written early during the Hanwell rehearsals, after Lord began playing the introduction to "Bombay Calling" by It's a Beautiful Day.
-The group decided to play the song's main theme at a slower tempo, with Gillan writing new words inspired by the Vietnam War.
+The group decided to play the song's main theme at a slower tempo, with Gillan writing new words inspired by war.
 He later said he came up with the song's title spontaneously.
 The song was regularly played live, and was well-rehearsed by the time it was recorded at IBC in November 1969.
 It subsequently became a de facto anthem for anti-Communist resistance groups in Eastern Europe during the period of the Iron Curtain.

 Side two

 "Flight of the Rat" was the last song recorded for the album, at De Lane Lea on 11 March.
 It evolved during rehearsals from a humorous re-arrangement by Glover of "Flight of the Bumblebee".

 "Into the Fire" was written by Glover as a warning against drugs.
 The main riff developed after discussing chromatic scales with Blackmore.

 "Living Wreck" was recorded at the early IBC sessions in October 1969.
 It was almost left off the album as the group felt it was not good enough, but they listened to it again towards the end of the sessions and decided they liked it.
-Blackmore played the guitar solo through an octave pedal.
+Blackmore played the guitar solo through an octave pedal, while Lord's closing organ solo features the Leslie speaker pushed through Marshall Amplifiers.

 "Hard Lovin' Man" was derived from a Glover bass riff and developed as a jam session by the rest of the band.
 It was the first track for the album recorded at De Lane Lea in January 1970 with engineer Martin Birch.
 The group were impressed with Birch's skills, and he was retained as engineer for the rest of the group's albums up to 1976.
 He was credited as a "catalyst" on the original LP.